 This research was supported by the Turner Thacker Award (2019) and Arvile and Ellen Turner Thacker Endowment Fund (2019).

 Zhu, Lin, "VIRTUAL COACHING CHINESE PARENTS TO USE NATURALISTIC COMMUNICATION INTERVENTION WITH CHILDREN WITH SPECIAL NEEDS" (2020).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 93.